 The discussion and analysis of our financial condition and results of operations are based upon our consolidated financial statements are prepared in accordance with GAAP.
 The preparation of these consolidated financial statements requires our management to use judgment in the application of accounting policies, including making estimates and assumptions that could affect assets and liabilities, revenue and expense, and related disclosures of contingent assets and liabilities at the date of our financial statements.
 Management bases its estimates on the best information available at the time, its experiences and various other assumptions believed to be reasonable under the circumstances.
 Actual results could differ from those estimates.
 To the extent that there are differences between our estimates and actual results, our future financial statement presentation, financial condition, results of operations, and cash flows will be affected.
 On an ongoing basis, we evaluate the continued appropriateness of our accounting policies and resulting estimates to make adjustments we consider appropriate under the facts and circumstances.
-There have been no significant changes to our critical accounting policies as disclosed in our Annual Report on Form 10-K for the year ended December 31, 2022.
+There have been no significant changes to our critical accounting policies as disclosed in our 2022 Form 10-K.